-Two-factor authentication increases the security of your Code42 environment by requiring users to provide additional verification before accessing the Code42 console or CrashPlan for Small Business mobile app.
+Two-factor authentication increases the security of your CrashPlan for Small Business environment by requiring users to provide additional verification before accessing the Code42 console or CrashPlan for Small Business mobile app.

 Two-factor authentication uses the Time-based One-Time Password (TOTP) algorithm and a 160-bit secret key for each user.
-We officially support and recommend the applications listed below, but any TOTP application should work.
+We test and recommend the applications listed below, but any TOTP application should work.

 - Two-factor authentication affects access to the Code42 console and CrashPlan for Small Business mobile app.
 It does not affect access to the Code42 app on user computers.

-- To configure two-factor authentication for your organization or reset it for a user, you must sign in to the Code42 console as a CrashPlan for Small Business administrator.
+- To reset two-factor authentication for a user, you must sign in to the Code42 console as a CrashPlan for Small Business administrator.
 If you're not a CrashPlan for Small Business administrator, contact your organization's administrator.

-After enabling Two-Factor Authentication, users are required to set up their account the next time they sign in.
-(Future sign-ins only prompt users to obtain the verification code from the Google Authenticator mobile app.)
+Users are required to set up their account the next time they sign in.
+Future sign-ins only prompt users to obtain the verification code from the Google Authenticator mobile app or Authenticator browser plugin.

 - Upon signing in to the Code42 console, the Set Up Two-Factor Authentication message appears.

-- Using the Google Authenticator mobile app, scan the QR code provided (see sample below) or manually enter the displayed code in your authenticator.
+- Using your authenticator, scan the QR code provided (see sample below) or manually enter the displayed code in your authenticator.

-- In the Enter verification code field, enter the verification code displayed in the Google Authenticator mobile app.
+- In the Enter verification code field, enter the verification code displayed in your authenticator mobile app or authenticator browser plugin.

 - Click Sign In.